Home Tech What is VRM and How Does VRM Work: The Definitive Guide

 VRM or the Voltage Regulator Module is also known as the Processor Power Module, and as the name suggests VRM works to manage the voltage and ensure the safety of your most expensive components.

 It takes high voltage from the main power supply and converts it to a lower voltage like 1.2V which allows the CPU to “maintain its cool” literally!
-VRM doesn’t allow your CPU to burn off because of that 12V mammoth power that a typical CPU’s main power will offer.

 The importance of VRM

-So, if you are looking for a new PC.
-Try taking VRM’s quality in your mind as a good VRM will ensure that your PC will last longer and serve for years and years to come.
+So, if you are looking for a new PC, try taking VRM’s quality in your mind as a good VRM will ensure that your PC will last longer and serve for years and years to come.

 VRM is a very crucial component in a motherboard.
-It makes sure that your CPU does not overheat and protects your more delicate and expensive components, such as graphic card, RAM, etc. VRM with a small size can lead to malfunctioning of your Graphic Card.
+It ensures your CPU does not overheat and protects your more delicate and expensive components, such as graphic card, RAM, etc.

 Taking this into consideration many modern graphic cards comes with more modern OCP, which stands for Over-current protection.
-In this, the Graphic processor is strangled to reduce the amount of current VRM will deliver.

-As the components such as RAM, Graphic Card, etc are very stubborn in nature and are prone to overheating if the voltage exceeds the desired voltage.
 VRM, on the other hand, does not let this thing happen.
 It changes the voltage from 12V to 1.2V as 1.2V is the desired voltage we discussed.

 What is VRM cooling?